jdbctemplatemapper/jdbctemplatemapper/README.md

        while (rs.next()) {
          // selectMapper.buildModel(rs) will return the model populated from the resultSet
          // In this use case Order has many OrderLine and an OrderLine has one Product
-         // The code to get Order and Product and other models are similar so
-         // can be extracted away.
-See getModel() definition further down.

          // orderSelectMapper.getResultSetModelIdColumnLabel() returns the id column alias which is 'o_order_id'
          // for the sql above.